Woo Sang-ho (politician): Early political career (1988–2004)

-First term as the Member of the National Assembly (2004-2008)
+First term as Member of the National Assembly (2004–2008)

 The 2004 election was held amid the impeachment of Roh Moo-hyun that provoked public angers.
 The de facto ruling Uri Party was expected to win majority.
-In the election, Woo contested again for Seodaemun 1st constituency against the then incumbent MP and the GNP candidate Lee Seong-heon.
+In the election, Woo contested again for Seodaemun A constituency against the then incumbent MP and the GNP candidate Lee Sung-heon.
 Woo was leading in various polls and on 15 April, he successfully defeated Lee.

 During the first year, the abolishment of the controversial National Security Act had been an crucial issue in politics.
 Many Uri MPs supported the abolishment, while Woo was one of them.
 During an interview with People's Solidarity for Participatory Democracy, he said that he would persuade another MPs to get endorsements.
 Nevertheless, not all Uri MPs were advocating the abolishment, and the main opposition GNP strongly objected the bid.
 The Uri Party finally decided to support the abolishment, but was never happened amid the internal conflicts and strong oppositions from the GNP.
 The party leadership was immediately faced harsh criticisms and was collapsed on 3 January 2005.

 Prior to the 2006 local elections, Woo was appointed the new Spokesperson of the Uri Party under the new Chairman Chung Dong-young.
 After the party had chosen the former Justice Minister Kang Kum-sil as its Seoul mayoral candidate, Woo subsequently joined her campaign.
 However, the election was ended up as a crushing defeat of the Uri Party, where the party only secured the North Jeolla governorship.
 Kang, who was leading the early polls, lost to the GNP candidate Oh Se-hoon with a wide margin.

-In the 2008 election, Woo faced the 3rd match against Lee Seong-heon.
+In the 2008 election, Woo faced the 3rd match against Lee Sung-heon.
 He promised to make Seodaemun as the "district of prestigious education", as well as opposing Yeonhui-dong Chinatown masterplan proposed by the Seoul Mayor Oh Se-hoon.
 He, however, came far behind to Lee amid high popularity of the new government of Lee Myung-bak.
 On 9 April, he received 28,142 votes (43.50%) and lost to Lee.

-Extra-parliamentary career and return (2008-2012)
+Extra-parliamentary career and return (2008–2012)

 On 14 August 2009, after about a year he lost, Woo was appointed the new Spokesperson of the Democratic Party following the resignation of Kim Yoo-jung.
 His return was somehow regarded as the return of the 386 Generation.

-In the 2012 election, Woo sought his return as an MP for Seodaemun 1st constituency.
-He faced the 4th challenge against Lee Seong-heon, who was contesting under the Saenuri banner at that time.
+In the 2012 election, Woo sought his return as an MP for Seodaemun A constituency.
+He faced the 4th challenge against Lee Sung-heon, who was contesting under the Saenuri banner at that time.
 Though many opinion polls showed that both candidate were neck and neck or Woo came behind to Lee, Woo was leading in the exit polls (Woo: 56.3%, Lee: 43.7%).
 In the end, he received 40,481 votes and defeated Lee, making a comeback to the National Assembly after 4 years.